CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Introduction

 In response to this challenge, existing approaches to homomorphic softmax evaluation largely fall into two categories.
 Methods commonly referred to as \emph{softmax approximation} aim to evaluate the softmax function with high precision under HE, but are typically computationally expensive due to high-degree polynomial approximations for the exponential function and division~\cite{Hong2022Secure,Cho2024fast,DeCastro2025encryptedllm,Lim2025tricycle}.
 To reduce this computational cost, an alternative strategy denoted as \emph{softmax replacement} replaces the original softmax function with simpler surrogate functions~\cite{Zimerman2024converting,Zimerman2024power,Park2025Powerformer}.
 While such replacements can be effective for relatively simple natural language processing (NLP) tasks, our experiments show that they suffer from substantial accuracy degradation in more demanding settings, including large-scale image classification and complicated NLP tasks.
 These limitations highlight the need for a softmax evaluation method that significantly reduces computational cost while preserving high accuracy on complex tasks.

-In this paper, we propose \textbf{MGF-softmax}, a novel method that \emph{reformulates} the softmax function by leveraging the moment generating function (MGF).
-MGF-softmax addresses the aforementioned challenges by eliminating the need for homomorphic division as well as explicit maximum subtraction commonly used for numerical stabilization.
+In this paper, we propose \textbf{CGF-softmax}, a novel method that \emph{reformulates} the softmax function by leveraging the cumulant generating function (CGF).
+CGF-softmax addresses the aforementioned challenges by eliminating the need for homomorphic division as well as explicit maximum subtraction commonly used for numerical stabilization.
 By removing these computationally expensive operations, particularly the comparison-heavy max operation, our method substantially reduces the multiplicative depth compared to existing softmax approximation approaches.
 This depth reduction is critical as it minimizes the need for bootstrapping, directly translating to significant savings in computational cost.
-We further derive key theoretical properties of MGF-softmax and provide an asymptotic bound on its approximation error relative to the exact softmax function.
-Experimental results demonstrate that MGF-softmax achieves a significant reduction in the level consumption, outperforming the softmax approximation baseline~\cite{Cho2024fast}.
-Moreover, MGF-softmax consistently maintains high accuracy across diverse tasks, achieving less than a \SI{1}{\%} accuracy drop for Vision Transformers (ViT/DeiT)~\cite{Dosovitskiy2021image,Touvron2021training} on ImageNet-1k~\cite{Deng2009imagenet} as well as large language model (LLaMA-3.2-1B~\cite{Meta2024meta}) on Clinc150~\cite{Larson2019evaluation}, Banking77~\cite{Casanueva2020efficient} and SST-2~\cite{Wang2018glue}.
+We further derive key theoretical properties of CGF-softmax and provide an asymptotic bound on its approximation error relative to the exact softmax function.
+Experimental results demonstrate that CGF-softmax achieves a significant reduction in the level consumption, outperforming the softmax approximation baseline~\cite{Cho2024fast}.
+Moreover, CGF-softmax consistently maintains high accuracy across diverse tasks, achieving less than a \SI{1}{\%} accuracy drop for Vision Transformers (ViT/DeiT)~\cite{Dosovitskiy2021image,Touvron2021training} on ImageNet-1k~\cite{Deng2009imagenet} as well as large language model (LLaMA-3.2-1B~\cite{Meta2024meta}) on Clinc150~\cite{Larson2019evaluation}, Banking77~\cite{Casanueva2020efficient} and SST-2~\cite{Wang2018glue}.
 These benchmarks are particularly challenging in homomorphic inference, where existing softmax replacement methods exhibit significant degradation.